SoftwareAG/WxStreamSets/README.md

 Following APIs in terms of flow-services are supported:
 1. wx.streamsets.v1.jobRunner.services.startJobById - To start a specific job.
 2. wx.streamsets.v1.jobRunner.services.getJobCurrentStatusById - To get the status of a specific job.
+3. wx.streamsets.v1.jobRunner.services.stopJobById - To stop a specific job.
+4. wx.streamsets.v1.jobRunner.services.forceStopJobById - To force stop a specific job.
-3. wx.streamsets.v1.jobRunner.services.custom.startJobByIdSync - To start a specific job and wait for it to finish.
+5. wx.streamsets.v1.jobRunner.services.custom.startJobByIdSync - To start a specific job and wait for it to finish.

 All services require three inputs for authentication:
 1. auth.baseUrl - Hostname of StreamSets Control Hub.
 Example: https://test.hub.streamsets.com